 The place of the outbreak is Eskimo Point in the Northwest Territories.
 It is reached by boat in summer and by plane in summer and winter.
 It gets mail once a week.
 There is a nursing station, built last year, a school run by the Department of Northern Affairs, a detachment of the R.C.M.P., a Hudson's Bay Company store and three missions.
-The 82 Eskimo households are crowded into 64 wooden and snow houses scattered along 1,500 yards of ease - measles and mumps in the spring of 1962 and German measles in January, 1963.
+The 82 Eskimo households are crowded into 64 wooden and snow houses scattered along 1,500 yards of gravel ridge, squeezed between the swampy muskeg of the tundra behind and the open sea in front.